minkymorgan/deap-er/README.md

-# DEAP-er
+# DEAP-ER

-DEAP-er is a fully refactored rework of the original DEAP library.
+DEAP-ER is a full rework of the original DEAP library for Python 3.10 and up.
-It's available for Python version 3.9 and the availability for version 3.10 depends on the Ray dependency library.

 ## Description

-DEAP is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
+DEAP-ER is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
 It seeks to make algorithms explicit and data structures transparent.
 It works in perfect harmony with parallelization mechanisms such as multiprocessing and [SCOOP](https://github.com/soravux/scoop).